RaspberryPiFoundation/scratch-curriculum/en-GB/paint-box/index.md

 ## Activity Checklist { .check }

 + First, add a new variable called 'width'.
-If you're not sure how to do this, the 'Balloons' project will help you.
+If you're not sure how to do this, the 'Ghostbusters' project will help you.

 + Add this line _inside_ the `forever` {.blockcontrol} loop of your pencil's code: